Lichen Planus Pigmentosus

 Following homoeopathic medicines can help treat Lichen Planus Pigmentosus:

-• Thuja: Where hyperpigmented eruptions are brown-coloured and present mostly on the face, hands and arms, this medicine is considered effective.
+• Thuja: This medicine is most suited where hyperpigmented eruptions are brown-coloured and present mostly on the face, hands and arms, this medicine is considered effective.
 Violent itching is presented which gets better by cold bathing.
+Patient has a tendency to develop Eruptions only on covered parts which are worse after scratching.

-• Sulphur Iodatum: Papular eruptions are present with intense itching on the ears and neck.
-Obstinate skin affections and mainly arms are covered with an itching rash.
+• Sulphur Iodatum: Patients which have papular eruptions present with intense itching specially on the ears and neck.
+Obstinate skin affections specially affecting arms that are covered with an itching rash.
+Patient presents with boils on neck and sensation as if hair are erected.

-• Lachesis: Skin appears blue, and black in appearance and eruptions look bluish.
-Tight clothing is unbearable around the neck, abdomen and head
+• Lachesis: This medicines works well where skin appears blue, and black in appearance and eruptions look bluish.
+Tight clothing is unbearable around the neck, abdomen and head.
+Rashes may appear in patches and are often worse on the left side of the body.
+In some cases induration and thickening of skin are commonly noticed.

 Share this: